Discover the Last Best Place

 Watch for rockfall.
 I’ve had small rocks come down across the road in front of me twice.
 Pay attention, especially after rain.

 Refuel before entering the park.
 Once you’re past West Glacier or St. Mary, there are no gas stations on the road.
-If you’re coming over from Browning or Whitefish, top off there.

 Going-to-the-Sun Road is one of those Montana experiences that deserves the hype and then some.
 But it’s also a road that punishes assumptions.
 The visitor who shows up in early June expecting a full crossing, or in mid-July without a Logan Pass parking strategy, is going to have a frustrating day.